Every spring and autumn, southerners begin looking to the skies with dread. But it’s not some large bird they’re watching for, it’s the lovebug.

 In the Home

-Like other flying insects including hoverflies, lovebugs don’t like too much airflow, so having a ceiling fan turned to high or oscillating fans will often discourage them from wanting to stick around.
+Like other flying insects including hoverflies, lovebugs don’t like too much airflow, so having a ceiling fan turned to high or oscillating fans will often discourage them from wanting enter or to stick around.
 Unlike flies, they actually know how to use an open window once they know they’re not welcome.

 In the Yard